Skip to main content

 Evaluations of Cure Violence

-A case study from the John Jay College that compared the South Bronx and East New York to similar precincts that did not implement Cure Violence found that the presence of the program was associated with a greater decline in pro-violence norms over time.
+A study from John Jay College that compared the South Bronx and East New York to similar precincts that did not implement Cure Violence found that the presence of the program was associated with a greater decline in pro-violence norms over time.

 The study found that from 2014 to 2016, while residents’ expressed propensity to use violence in serious disputes decreased across the board, it more sharply decreased in the precincts that had a Cure Violence program as compared to those that did not (33% vs. 12%).
 The study also found that gun injuries fell 50% in East New York as compared to 5% in the comparison precinct (Flatbush).

+In the South Bronx, there was a 37% decline in gun injuries and a 63% decrease in shooting victimizations, whereas the comparison precinct (East Harlem) only saw 29% and 17% decreases in these categories.
 Evaluations of Cure Violence’s impact in Chicago and Baltimore found similarly large reductions in homicides and shootings, as well as evidence of changed social norms.
-While researchers have evaluated the success of Cure Violence in individual NYC precincts, there has not yet been a city-wide analysis of the program’s impact across all affected precincts.
+While researchers have evaluated the success of Cure Violence in individual NYC precincts, there has not yet been a citywide analysis of the program’s impact across all affected precincts.

 Similar Programs with Evaluations